 What do you do at DTiQ?
 Where did you start in the industry?
 What’s a lesson you’ve learned along the way?

-My current position with DTT is Business Consultant Manager.
+My current position with DTiQ is Customer Success Manager.
 I have a 20-year Restaurant Management career that started back in my family’s Bakery & Café in Los Angeles, CA. There have been many important lessons along the way, but one thing that I’ve learned is: “No matter what business you’re in… you’re in the people business”.
 At the end of the day, if you take good care of your people (Employees and Clients), then you will be successful; if you do not take care of your people, then you will not be successful.
 A simple philosophy that, at times, can be difficult to maintain, but having happy employees engaging with happy customers is the recipe for success.

 What do all restaurant and c-store vendors need to do to successfully manage their ongoing relationships with clients, especially in regards to client retention?

 Understanding; understanding your client’s business, time restraints, and operational challenges.
 Once you understand your client’s business needs, you can provide solutions for them and do so in a manner that fits their operational needs.
 Clients will walk away from your communications feeling good about your relationship and will want to continue to work with you, not only as a vendor, but also as a business partner for years to come.

 What are some of the common mistakes that vendors make, which in your opinion, are likely to irritate operators and lead to loss of clients?

 Thinking that what you have to say is important… Wrong.
 To truly understand what your clients’ needs are, you will first need to listen, not talk.
 There is an old expression; “You have two ears and one mouth, and they should be used in that ratio.”
 Listen twice as much as you speak; you will be amazed at how many opportunities will present themselves to you and how many strong relationships you can build along the way.